vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 on the three systems which are known in the Saiva philoso phical literature as the Krama, the Trika (of which Praty abhijñā is only a branch) and the Kula.

-When from the study of literature his mind suddenly turned to devotion to Siva, it was Lakşmanagupta who first gave him intellectual satisfaction by feeding him with intellectual food in the form of an exposition of the Pratya bhijñāl.
+When from the study of literature his mind suddenly turned to devotion to Siva, it was Lakṣmanagupta who first gave him intellectual satisfaction by feeding him with intellectual food in the form of an exposition of the Pratya bhijñāl.
 He taught Abhinava Krama Darśana also.
 This fact Jayaratha has established after a long controvertial discussion in his commentary on the Tantrāloka.
 There is circumstantial evidence enough to believe that he was taught Krama system first.
 In any case the earliest date of the Krama Stotra, to which reference has already been made, is a clear proof of his having first tried his spiritual experiments in accordance with the Kramic instructions.
 The attempt was not quite a failure, for, in the Kramakeli, which is probably Abhinava's first known work on the Krama system, he attributes his then spiritual greatness to his following the Kramic teachings.
 But it did not yield the expected result.
 He then tried the Trika system, but to what result, there is not enough evidence just at present in hand to show.
 There is, however, no doubt about this that the result of that also did not perfectly satisfy him, for, it is from the Kula system alone that he affirms to have got perfect satisfaction and peace.
 Because of this it is that we find in his works a more glowing tribute paid to Sambhunatha, his Kaulic teacher, than to any one else.5 That before writing the Tantraloka he had realised his identity with the Parama Siva and that it was due to

 1. M. V.V., 2.
 3. T. A. Comm., III, 191-2.
 5. T. A., I, 16.